 Today is my last day in Dresden.
 I’m taking an afternoon break after a short (very short) day trip to Görlitz, a town on the Polish border I’d heard was worth visiting.
 I found that not to be the case.

 I was also told when I asked some folks for input on my itinerary that Dresden was not worth five nights.
 Again, I found that not to be the case.
 Of course, that’s because several of my days here were taken up with day trips.
 But I wish I had stayed in Dresden today, because there are some things I haven’t seen yet.
 (I do plan a final walk into some other areas of the city this evening.)

 Because the weather has been so wonderful (today is the ninth straight day of gorgeous weather), I haven’t wanted to spend much of my time indoors at museums.
 And while there are some highly renowned museums here, a lot of them are collections of things rather than art, and I honestly don’t find looking at pretty jewels and fancy old costumes and old military paraphernalia very interesting.

 Plus, rebuilt Dresden is so lovely.
 So I’m happy to enjoy it from the outside.

 The first day here I enjoyed a group walking tour that turned out to be just me and a couple from New Jersey.
 It gave a decent overview, and based on that, I selected the one museum I decided I wanted to visit: the Gemäldegalerie Alte Meister, or Old Masters Gallery.
-Sadly, the Vermeer works that are usually here are being restored, but I did get to see some great Medieval and Renaissance painting and sculpture, including this very famous painting:
+Sadly, the Vermeer works that are usually here are under restoration.
+But I did get to see some great Medieval and Renaissance painting and sculpture, including this very famous painting:

-Unfortunately, my hotel wifi sucks and it takes forever to upload a single photo, so this is all I’m including in this post.
-I’ll look forward to sharing more pics later in my Google photo albums, and maybe I’ll add some here.
+Unfortunately, my hotel wifi sucks, and it takes forever to upload a single photo.
+So this is the only picture I’m adding to this post.
+I’ll look forward to sharing more pics later in my Google photo albums.

 Monday, April 8, 9:00 pm